fatzh/getting-and-cleaning-data/README.md

 * merge subject informations, activities and observations in one dataset, both for the training and test data.
 * merge training and test data in one dataset.
 * filter the columns we are insterested in, which are only the mean and standard deviations of the variables.
+We considered only the variables estimated from the signals as per the original dataset feature info.
+The other variables obtained by averaging the signals in a signal window sample are ignored.
 * create an independent tidy data set with the average of each variable for each activity and each subject.
 The variable names are made R compliant (no spaces or parenthesis) and hopefully more understandable.

 ## Instructions